 In the Library of Congress Pavilion on the National Mall

-And check out this great site for all children's book lovers and writers.
+Check out this great site for all children's book lovers and writers.

 "Profile in Courage--Canine Style"